hpneo/gmaps/README.md

 0.3
 -----------------------
-* Add native events to google.maps objects and custom events to GMaps map
+* Add native events to google.maps objects and custom events to GMaps maps

 0.2.31
 -----------------------